NeuraByte-UCSD-ITS/nutrirate/README.md

   frameborder="0"
 ></iframe>

 The **observed statistic** of **51.45** is indicated by the red vertical line on the graph.
 The p-value is above 0.05 (with a permutation test p-value of 0.116) indicating that the missing ratings are not systematically associated with how long a recipe takes to prepare.
-This suggest with respect to 'minutes', the missingness is independent and likely not driven by preparation time.
+This means that the missingness of the rating column is not dependent on 'minutes' and is likely not driven by preparation time.

+---

+## Hypothesis Testing

 For our hypothesis, we are comparing average ratings between high-protein and low-protein recipes, thus we need the average_rating value for each recipe and must only drop rows that have missing values in the average_rating column.
 This will later assure that our hypothesis test (predictive modeling) are based on recipes with complete-meaningful average_ratings.
----

-## Hypothesis Testing

 Our goal is to see if protein and recipes come from the same population.
 In order to dive deeper into this relationship, we will perform a one-tailed permutation test with the following information:

 - **Null Hypothesis (H₀):** There is no difference in the average user rating (as measured by the average_rating column) between high-protein and low-protein recipes
 - **Alternative Hypothesis (H₁):** High-protein recipes receive significantly lower average ratings than low-protein recipes

-**Test Statistic**
+**Test Statistic:**

-We want to test whether high-protein recipes get lower ratings, so we do a one-tailed, permutation test to test if the mean rating in the high-protein group is lower than the mean rating in the low-protein group.
+We want to test whether high-protein recipes get lower ratings, so we do a one-tailed permutation test to see if the mean rating in the high-protein group is lower than the mean rating in the low-protein group.
 To do this we use the difference in the means of **average_rating** between the two groups as our test statistic.
-Our reasoning for doing a difference of means is because we want to be able to highlight any directional findings.
+Our reasoning for doing a difference of means is because we want to be able to highlight any directional findings that would not be captured using other test statistics.

 **Method**
 - **Observed Difference:** Mean (high-protein ratings) – Mean (low-protein ratings)